rualark/MutagenMon/README.md

 - Requires that session names are unique
 - Works only with local and ssh mutagen transports
-- File conflict resolving for local-local and ssh-ssh sessions currently works only if you edit merged file - "A wins" and "B wins" strategies do not currently work (I can fix it if you need it)

 Issue on mutagen: https://github.com/mutagen-io/mutagen/issues/173